What Is an Annuity Rider?

 Guaranteed Minimum Living Benefits

-While many different types and styles of riders are available to consumers, they generally fall into two broad categories.
-The first of these are guaranteed minimum living benefits, which cover income that is received by the original annuity purchaser.
+While many types and styles of riders are available to consumers, they generally fall into two broad categories.
+The first are guaranteed minimum living benefits, which cover income that is received by the original annuity purchaser.

 These are typically provided with variable annuity and fixed index annuity contracts.
 Since these types of annuities’ payouts vary based on the performance of a portfolio or index, living benefit riders set a certain minimum amount that the purchaser is guaranteed to receive.